-We have recently undertaken substantial efforts to introduce the most prolific collection of new products in our history, with over 70 new furniture and upholstery collections across RH Interiors, Contemporary, Modern, Outdoor, Baby & Child and TEEN.
+We have recently undertaken substantial efforts to introduce the most prolific collection of new products in our history, with over 70 new furniture and upholstery collections across Interiors, Contemporary, Modern, Outdoor, Baby & Child and TEEN.
 These new collections reflect a level of design and quality inaccessible in our current market, and a value proposition that will be disruptive across multiple markets.
-Over the next several quarters we will be increasing our investment in Sourcebooks in connection with the introduction of these new products.
+In fiscal 2023, our investment in Sourcebooks has increased in connection with introducing these new products, which we expect to continue over the next several quarters.

-As of July 29, 2023, we operated the following number of locations:
+As of October 28, 2023, we operated the following number of locations:

 COUNT

 RH

 Design Galleries 28

 Legacy Galleries 36

 Modern Gallery 1

 Baby & Child and TEEN Galleries 3

 Total Galleries 68

-Outlets 40
+Outlets 42

 Guesthouse 1

 Waterworks Showrooms 14